funilrys/PyFunceble/docs/usage.rst

     Switch the value of the IDNA conversion.
         Default value: :code:`False`

-This argument allow the conversion of the domains using `domain2idna`__main__
+This argument allow the conversion of the domains using `domain2idna`_

 .. warning::
-    This feature is not supporter yet for the URL testing.
+    This feature is not supported yet for the URL testing.

 .. _domain2idna: https://github.com/funilrys/domain2idna